A Lesson in history

 Where it all started

 He attended Tech High where he excelled in everything in which he was involved.
-Upon graduation from high school he was offered scholarships from 12 universities including the United States Naval Academy and West Point.
-He accepted the scholarship from Georgia Institute of Technology and followed suit with his previous quest for excellence.
+Upon graduation from high school, he was offered scholarships from 12 universities including the United States Naval Academy and West Point.
+He accepted the scholarship from the Georgia Institute of Technology and followed suit with his previous quest for excellence.
 During his tenure at Georgia Tech, Coach Bobby Dodd was quoted in the Atlanta Journal by stating “Sid Williams is the best end for his size in America” (Pope).
-During the high school and college years Williams suffered from migraine headaches of which no solution could be found via the medical route.
-Due to plentiful football injuries over the years and the injuries sustained during the Georgia Tech Orange Bowl game (1951), he turned to chiropractic for his ongoing headaches.
+During his high school and college years, Williams suffered from migraine headaches of which no solution could be found via the medical route.
+Due to plentiful football injuries over the years and the injuries sustained during the Georgia Tech Orange Bowl game (1952), he turned to chiropractic for his ongoing headaches.
 The results were unparalleled and his headaches disappeared.
 Williams was so excited about the results he received after just one upper cervical adjustment (he never had another headache for more than 60 years) that this was the turning point in which he decided to become a chiropractor.